 Other Uses Of Beetroot

-Not much to discuss here, other than what we already saw.
+Not much to discuss about beet uses here, other than what we already saw.

 Except that you can use beets to dye your hair.
 So, if you are a hairstyle/hair color aficionado, this could be for you.

 Till now, we have seen how to include beets in your diet.
 But how about including them in your beauty routine as well?